 About the role

 As a Specialist Support Worker you will support and enable people to live the life they choose: to make choices, to express themselves and live as independently as possible.
-Your patient support and encouragement will inspire individuals to reach their full potential.
-You will help personal care, support someone to engage with Sense activities, visiting the local cafe, all whilst having fun!
+Your patient support and encouragement will assist individuals to run their own lives as much as possible - helping with personal care, supporting someone to rustle up some breakfast, do the weekly shop or visit a local café.

 Experience is not necessarily required for this role as we are able to support you and provide you with an excellent induction.
 However, it is really important that you are able to demonstrate the right values and behaviours to enable you to make a difference to people’s lives.

 Flexibility is needed as working times do vary and will include evenings, weekends and sleep-ins; we will however provide you with a rota in advance so you can plan your life accordingly.